pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/introduction.md

 From the outset, free trade between newly established colonies was critical.
 What one colony did not have could destroy them when they could easily be saved by what another colony produced.

-Initially, trade was controlled and protected by the Dynasties and the colonies themselves but as life spread throughout the 10K centralised control became difficult and inefficient.
+Initially, trade was controlled and protected by the Dynasties and the colonies themselves but as life spread throughout the Worlds centralised control became difficult and inefficient.
 So, the Monger Clans evolved.
 These “lesser” families and alliances focused only on trade, never owning or managing any colonies but simply on the movement of trade goods – and money – throughout the system.

 Like the street gangs of old Earth, they established their “territories” – both physical and commercial – with conflict arising generally only when they stepped outside established boundaries.

-The Monger Clans either control, oversee or are aware of most of the ships, travel and trade throughout the 10K.
+The Monger Clans either control, oversee or are aware of most of the ships, travel and trade throughout the Worlds.
 While this rarely brings them to blows with the Guilds (who they rely on for much of the work force), disagreements with the Dynasties are quite common but usually resolved in a way that ensures trade continues unabated.

 ### The Guilds